alf-p-steinbach/cppx-core-language/docs/README.md

 }
 ~~~

 The `spaces` function usage here is a kludge to achieve column formatting for a fixed width console window font.
 The string assembly syntax doesn’t support such formatting in general.
-The minimal formatting support for floating point values is there for necessity, because it’s generally needed in order to create strings with the desired content.
+The minimal formatting support for floating point values is there out of necessity, because it’s generally needed in order to create strings with the desired content.

 Result with 64-bit MinGW g++ in Windows 10: